nipy/mindboggle/README.rst

 and open a browser to `localhost:5000`.

-Right now, roygbiv only shows summarized data, but Anisha Keshavan is working on by-vertex visualizations (for the latter, try `Paraview <https://www.paraview.org/2>`_).
+Right now, roygbiv only shows summarized data, but one of our goals is to work on by-vertex visualizations (for the latter, try `Paraview <https://www.paraview.org/2>`_).

 ------------------------------------------------------------------------------